wikipathways/wikipathways.org/wpi/extensions/GPMLConverter/README.md

 ## Install

 ### Nix (multi-user)
 Install [Nix](https://nixos.org/nix/).
-If running a Debian system like Ubuntu, you can install with [https://github.com/ariutta/nix-install-deb-multi-user](this script).
+If running a Debian system like Ubuntu, you can install with [this script](https://github.com/ariutta/nix-install-deb-multi-user).

 ### Use Nix to install GPMLConverter Dependencies